Residencia para conyuges de ciudadanos americanos

 Residency for Spouses of US Citizens

 Spouses of US citizens are classified as immediate relatives, which means there is no visa limit or waiting period.
-There are two ways to obtain a Green Card: adjustment of status (if you are in the US) or consular processing (if you are abroad).
-The process typically takes 10-16 months.
+There are two ways to obtain a Green Card: adjustment of status (if you are in the US with lawful entry) or consular processing (if you are abroad).
+The process typically takes 6 to 8 months.
+Important: individuals who entered the United States illegally are no longer eligible to file for adjustment of status.

 Two Pathways to Residency